KKAARRIIMM15/Java-UDP-video-calling/README.md

 # Project Idea
-The idea is to implement video and audio live streaming that transfere video frames and audio frames from one device to other device over WAN--> (Wide Area Network)
+The idea is to implement video and audio live streaming that transfere video frames and audio frames from one device to other device over WAN (Wide Area Network)
 # Network Protocol
 The main reason beyond why UDP is chosen in this project that it does not wait for lost packets to be re-sent, so the stream keeps playing smoothly even if a few packets are missing.